bachelor-2014/report/v2/experiment_interaction.md

 the point of the view of the rest of the software.
 It provides an interface for compiling a string of Rucola code into integer instructions as well as for invocation of events, resulting in further integer instructions.
 Within the Rucola compiler, the string is used to create an abstract syntax tree (AST), which is compiled into instruction code.
-We use Flex [@flex] as lexer and Bison as parser [@bison] generators.
+We use Flex [@flex] as lexer and Bison [@bison] as parser generators.

 <!-- Basic features -->
 The basic language features of Rucola consists of integer arithmetics, variables, conditionals, and a print statement.
 The variable binding is global and is stored internally in Rucola, even between compilation and event calls.
-The variables can be reset by compiling with an empty string.
+The variables and bindings can be reset by compiling with an empty string.
 The arithmetics, conditionals, and variable access happens on compilation time from Rucola to instruction codes.
-The print statement is for debugging purposes and is executed at compile time, so it is mostly useful for printing variables, therefore it simply takes a string to be printed and a tuple of expressions.
+The print statement is for debugging purposes and is executed at compile time, so it is mostly useful for printing variables.
+It simply takes a string to be printed and a tuple of expressions.
 An example of the different constructs can be seen in figure
 \ref{fig:rucola_language_constructs}.